The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 My best advice for Canva is don't use Canva!
 It's not A11y.
 I don't know of any efficient way to remediate it and none of my friends do either.

-But if you know a cost effective technique to remediate Canva, let me know.
+But if you know a cost-effective technique to remediate Canva, let me know.

 The Accessibility Center helps Texas HHS staff and partners meet ICT requirements by providing policy information, accessibility guidelines and training, and testing.